nlw93/ctfs/docs/HackTheBox/beep.md

 # Privilege Escalation.

-I still don't have command execution.
+I still don't have code execution.
 I should probably look around at other files to see if any credentials can be read.
+Or maybe I can poison some logs and gain code exection.

+## Searching for logs to poison.